Six PNNL scientists elected AAAS fellows

 AAAS is an international non-profit organization dedicated to advancing science around the world.
 The association will honor the new fellows at its annual meeting in Chicago in February 2009.

-Tags: Energy, Environment, Fundamental Science, National Security, EMSL, Biomass, Emissions, Fuel Cells, Climate Change, Atmospheric Science, Chemistry, Biology, Catalysis
+Tags: Energy, Environment, Fundamental Science, National Security, EMSL, Biomass, Emissions, Fuel Cells, Climate Science, Atmospheric Science, Chemistry, Biology, Catalysis